natalieagus/50002/docs/Hardware/a_basics-of-info.md

 $$\begin{aligned}
 \text{Information } \propto \text{ Uncertainty} \propto \text{ }\frac{1}{p}.\end{aligned}$$

-Equivalently, it is **proportional to** the *uncertainty* of that event happening.
+Equivalently, the amount of information given is **proportional to** the *uncertainty* of that event happening.
 More precisely, to the logarithm of the *uncertainty* of the event happening.
 However since $$\log$$ is an increasing function,  the  sense of *proportionality* remains the same.

 {: .new-title}